molpopgen/dotfiles/README.md

    * extract into ~/.fonts
    * `fc-cache -fv`

+## neovim

+To get black working for python:

+* Determine the venv of the LSP by editing a Python file and running `ps ax | grep lsp`
+* In a terminal, activate that venv and install [this](https://github.com/python-lsp/python-lsp-black).
+* Restart neovim.

 ### kitty

 Note: `kitty.conf` explicitly maps the dev icons to the nerd fonts symbols.